Welcome to SaveTheGuns.com!

 2. Is the gun for home defense?
 I recommend a 12 gauge shotgun with a 20" barrel, or a .38 Special revolver.
 Semi-automatics should be considered for defense after you have become proficient with a firearm.
 I personally have both.
 I own a Mossberg 590 A1 with their marine-coat finish.
 It's a nine-shot 12 gauge shotgun with just a twenty inch barrel.
 In addition, both my wife and I have a Ruger GP-100 .357 magnum revolver and a Ruger SP-101 also in .357 magnum.

 I don't usually recommend semi-autos for "first-timers".
 For a home defense shotgun, I recommend models from Mossberg, Winchester and Remington.
 For a revolver, I recommend models from Sturm-Ruger, Dan Wesson and Taurus International.
+Semi-autos are okay for first time shooters, IF you are going to take the time to know the pistol inside AND out and practice with it regularly to the point where operating it is instinctive.

 I recommend that you use the "pistol grip only" shotguns just for "showing off" at the club and not for serious home defense.
 I recommend full shoulder stocked shotguns for home defense with a barrel not longer than 20".